 This Japanese animation showed me the importance of being open to alternative views.
 The theme and pace of the movie is completely different from the western animations.

 The story is about 2 girls (and their dad) moving to a new house.
 Nearby there are some fantastical creatures that co-exist in this world.

 The pace is super slow.
 But not dragging-type of slow.
 It is contemplative kinda slow.
-They present the characters step by step, thru small events.
+They present the characters step by step, through small events.
 The two kids will slowly conquest your heart.
 They are so adorable.
 It was a great pleasure to care about someone, on the contrary of many of the western movies and games, that I could not care a thing about them.
 I loved Mei and Satsuki.

 The visuals are great.
 Like watercolor paintings and classic anime style of drawings.
 The Totoro character is particularly funny!
-The other creatures are cool, but they are not throughly explored, so I cannot say they are great.
+The other creatures are cool, but they are not thoroughly explored, so I cannot say they are great.
 The music is a bit sparse, with long moments of silence.

 Totally recommend you to watch it.